 With Genano laboratory air purifiers, ISO class 6-7 cleanrooms can be reached cost-efficiently and rapidly.
-Genano air purification technology has been tested according to the ISO 14644 Standard.
+Genano air purification technology has ISO 14644 Standard.
 The solution can be designed to fit any room-spesific needs for ACH, pressurization or other details.
 Genano air purifiers also work as additional purification system in existing cleanrooms and clean zones, where nanoscale decontamination is needed.

 Building cleanrooms with Genano is highly cost-efficient and fast compared to traditional HEPA systems.
 Only minor piping work is needed to connect the Genano air purifier to central ventilation.
 All of the supply air enters the room through the unit, while air flow is controlled to create positive pressure difference to outside environment.
 A second unit is utilized to constantly circulate and purify the air from any process and human-related contaminants.

 In addition, Genano air purifiers are equipped with high-surface-area active carbon collectors that remove gaseous substances.

 1. Purifies air from particles and microbes down to nanometer sizescale (0,003 μm) and removes gaseous substances.